 - Curve: Draw curved lines or shapes.

-- Freeform Shape: Draw lines/shapes that have both straight and curved segments (dual capability).
+- Freeform Shape: Draw lines/shapes that have both straight and freeform segments (dual capability).

 - Freeform Scribble: Draw lines/shapes as if you were using a pencil on paper.